 There are a number of ongoing programs which provide compatible actions to those in the source protection plans.
-Understanding of these programs will assist in avoiding duplication and maximize the benefits of these initiatives.
+Understanding of these programs will assist in avoiding duplication

-Conservation Authority stewardship staff work with private landowners to implement on-theground projects to protect and improve groundwater and surface water quality.
+Conservation Authority stewardship staff work with private landowners to implement on-the-ground projects to protect and improve groundwater and surface water quality.
 Important secondary benefits of these projects include soil conservation, increased biodiversity, carbon sequestration, making the watershed more resilient to climate change and improving the long-term economic sustainability of farming operations.